yaogara/yaogara-ark/content/plants/byrsonima-crassifolia.md

   In mestizo and urban Amazonian communities, B. crassifolia continues to be traded locally—bark for decoctions, fruit for food and remedies, and both forms for use in ceremonial offerings or “ofrendas” at altars during key life events and at the onset of the rainy season (Alves & Rosa 2007).
 Regional markets may feature fresh fruit, dried bark bundles, and homemade preparations, reflecting both subsistence and small-scale commercial economies.

 - Cultural significance:
   The species is regarded in many Mesoamerican traditions as both medicinal and spiritually potent; fruits and bark are offered in rites of gratitude and healing, symbolizing fertility and abundance (Alves & Rosa 2007).
 In some settings, Nanche is combined with emblematic cultigens such as cacao and maize in altar arrangements and seasonal rituals, articulating themes of health, reciprocity, and agricultural prosperity.
-Such practices can be situated alongside offerings involving other culturally significant plants such as [[Theobroma cacao]] and [[Zea mays]].
-While not a visionary “teacher plant” in the sense of [[Banisteriopsis caapi]] or other entheogens, B. crassifolia frequently accompanies ritual complexes that integrate food, medicine, and community protection.
+Such practices can be situated alongside offerings involving other culturally significant plants such as [[plants/theobroma-cacao]] and [[Zea mays]].
+While not a visionary “teacher plant” in the sense of [[plants/banisteriopsis-caapi]] or other entheogens, B. crassifolia frequently accompanies ritual complexes that integrate food, medicine, and community protection.

 ---